Kartikey-ai/Autonomous_Racing/path_planning/README.md

-# RRT star with multiple remote goals.
+# RRT star with multiple remote goals and Pure Pursuit with PID controllers.

 This repository contains package with code implementation of RRT star-based path planning algorithm for finding out a suitable path between the cones.